 So far, we have been working with Icecream Architecture to develop a digital archive and heritage trails app, titled Places That We Know.
 Both are already full of information about the local landscape, along with some local favourite walking and cycling trails.
 And if your favourite story or trail isn't there, you can simply add it and share with the world.
-You can access the Places That We Know website via the "Useful links" section at the bottom of the page.

 We’ll also be running a series of events celebrating the unique mix of natural and cultural heritage that makes the Garnock Connections area so special.